In this post, we share a must-have checklist to improve your writing.

 - Your sentence structure is repetitive.
 [Read The Importance Of Varying Sentence Length]

-- Your reader feels as if you are using him as a sounding board for your pretensions to literary greatness.
+- Your reader feels as if you are using them as a sounding board for your pretensions to literary greatness.

 - Your reader feels you are judging your subject matter.